-The purpose of this policy is to establish opportunities for staff development which advance the staff’s ability to work effectively with the Graduation Assessment Requirements and with students as they progress to achievement of those Graduation Assessment Requirements and meet and meet the requirements of the No Child Left Behind Act.
+The purpose of this policy is to establish opportunities for staff development which advance the staff’s ability to work effectively with the Graduation Assessment Requirements and with students as they progress to achievement of those Graduation Assessment Requirements and meet and meet the requirements of the Every Student Succeeds Act.

 II.
 GENERAL STATEMENT OF POLICY